H4ssan/evaluate-news-nlp/README.md

+# Project 4 of the Udacity Front End Developer Nanodegree Program
 # Overview
 This is a web app which runs Natural Language Processing on articles of your choice.
 This is acheived using Aylien API.
 This API will give you information such as polarity, subjectivity, polarity confidence & subjectivity confidence of the article.